pixelspark/catena/Implementation.md

 The peer that initiated the connection uses even counters (starting at 0 and incrementing with 2 each time) whereas the peer that accepted the connection uses uneven counters (starting at 1 and also incrementing with 2).

-A message also contains a payload,  which is a dictionary with (at least) the key 'q' in it,  associated with the request type.
+A message also contains a payload,  which is a dictionary with (at least) the key 't' in it,  associated with the request type.

 ````
 [counter, {"t": "action", ...}]